JannieI/canvas-workstation-V3/src/app/roadmap.md

     -Accelator keys: accesskey="h".
 Make consistent approach for all, taking into account that browser has own set.
 Try to make it dynamic, ie use can define it!
     - Consider Zoom - can use scale(0.6) from CSS, but then need to properly understand layout of main page.
 Also, Google, etc already has a zoom, so what's the point.
 Remove from menu if not needed
     - everything must be accessable IN 3 CLICKS
+    - neaten first time user for all forms: maybe more GotIt help messages that shows up only once, and disappears after GotIt was clicked.
+Key example: first time EditMode is used, the user needs to understand Save and Discard.
     - every form must load in LESS THAN 3 SECS
     - Google Sheets says 'All changes saved' after each change.
 Should we do the same, ie after each resize or drag-n-drop?
     - verify that we cater for casual to sophisticated user